dwudka/evalai/README.md

 ### GitHub Pages

-A static search page lives in the `docs/` directory.
-When this repository is served on GitHub Pages it offers a simple client-side experience using the public Recreation.gov API.
+The `docs/` directory contains a lightweight page that can be hosted on GitHub Pages.
+It now fetches live campsite availability from the public Recreation.gov API so you can check open dates directly in the browser.

 ### Running Tests